Wasatch Ski Mountaineering Course

 Day 3: The goal is for students to apply their new skills to some of the most complex lines in the Wasatch.
 We will set our sites on some of the more challenging, highly technical objectives where rope work and snowpack assessment will be critical.
-Big lines such as the NW Couloir of Pfeifferhorn, the Hypodermic Needle, and others have been objectives on past courses.
+Big lines such as the NW Couloir of Pfeifferhorn, the Hypodermic Needle, South Ridge of Superior and others have been objectives on past courses.

 Course topics include: Gear selection, knots, anchors, technical rope work, belaying a skier, rappelling, use of an ice axe/crampons, steep skiing technique, team/partner communication, terrain assessment and of course, avalanche hazard evaluation.
 Glacier travel and crevasse rescue skills are an option, depending on the group’s aspirations.

 All ski mountaineering courses will be taught by AMGA Certified Ski Mountaineering Guides and most likely an IFMGA Licensed Guide.